Skip to content

 We make art that explores how science knowledge is constructed, evaluated. and utilized over a lifetime.

 We are two science teachers with backgrounds in the physical and life sciences.
-We are also nature artists: Lesley focuses on mixed media collages made with sustainable materials.
-Mark makes object assemblages and installations.
-Together we build exhibits that represent different ways of knowing about science topics.
+We are also nature artists: Lesley focuses on mixed media collages and small assemblages.
+Mark makes full-size object assemblages and installations.
+Together we build exhibits with supporting curricular materials that represent different ways of knowing about science topics.

 Why we do this: